LucasGenoud/modern-cv/cv.typ

 #resume-entry(
   title: "Full-time Scientific collaborator",
   location: "Fribourg",
-  date: "October 2024 - Now",
+  date: "October 2024 - June 2026",
   description: "Institute of Artificial Intelligence and Complex Systems (iCoSys) at HEIA-FR", )
 #resume-item[Benchmarking and prototyping of a semantic search system for the Federal Supreme Court of Switzerland.]
-#resume-item[Conception and development of a system to create road assets inventories using computer vision models.]
+#resume-item[Conception and development of microservices to generate road assets inventories using computer vision models.]
-#resume-item[Conception and development of a agentic AI system to automate video feed analysis using AWS Bedrock.]
+#resume-item[Conception and development of an agentic AI system to automate video feed analysis using AWS Bedrock.]

 #v(10pt)